 A modernist work of art.

 A work of art, this swimming pool is an architectural masterpiece of modernist design.
 It was created in the 1970s by architect Alain Capeillères for his own summer house in the south of France.
-Captured by photographer Mano Arquitectura for the ‘Domestic Pools’ exhibition, the modern swimming pool stuns with its distinctive design.
+Captured by photographer Romain Laprade for the ‘Domestic Pools’ exhibition, the modern swimming pool stuns with its distinctive design.
 The asymmetric pool features curved and angular shapes.
 White ceramic tiles cover the interior, borders, and surrounding elements.
 Spherical lamps, lounge areas, terraces, a hammock, and a diving board complete the design.
 Photograph ©Romain Laprade

 A swimming pool carved inside a natural rock formation.